laravel/docs/prompts.md

 <a name="multiselect"></a>
 ### Multi-select

-If you need to the user to be able to select multiple options, you may use the `multiselect` function:
+If you need the user to be able to select multiple options, you may use the `multiselect` function:

 ```php
 use function Laravel\Prompts\multiselect;